xiaoyunyang/react-native-travel-app/README.md

 ### Running the app

 * Install ReactNative on your computer - [React Native Tutorial from Facebook](https://facebook.github.io/react-native/releases/next/docs/getting-started.html)
-* Download the project from Github - [Git/Github tutorial](https://github.com/xiaoyunyang/xiaoyunyang.github.io/blob/master/assets/md/GitTutorial.md)
+* Fork the project, then download the project from Github
-* Unzip and then `cd [project name]`
 * run `npm install`
 * To run on simulator, In the terminal: `react-native run-ios`
 * Go to the ios folder and click on the .xcodeproj file to open the project in Xcode